Our Growing Process

 One of the most interesting and rewarding pest control strategies we use is the banker plant system.
 A banker plant is a plant that is utilized to maintain a population of beneficial insects, or an insect “bank”.
 We do this by planting cereal grains such as wheat, rye or barley into pots (pictured below) and then infesting those plants with a cereal grain aphid.

 These aphids are not interested in other plants, so they stay put on the banker plants.
 Once we have a healthy population of these established, we then release several species of parasitic wasps (Aphidius sp.).
 These are tiny wasps that can’t sting people, but they do sting aphids.
 When they sting the aphid – and the sting is deadly – they also deposit an egg inside the aphid body.
-This egg hatches a few days later and the larvae feeds on the insides of the aphid.
+This egg hatches a few days later and the larvae feeds on the aphid... inside out!